TheMindVirus/liquorice/README.md

 # Prototyping

+This is what a hand-built prototype will end up looking like on veroboard.
+It must have at least one \
+Dual-7-Segment display for 8-bit POST Codes and anywhere upto 4 Quad-7-Segment displays for 64-bit POST Codes.

 ![IMG_5350](https://github.com/themindvirus/liquorice/blob/main/IMG_5350.jpg)

 The idea came straight after having successfully obtained a list of Q-Codes from ASUS Q-Code Logger \